usgs/shakemap/docs/_sources/manual4_0/tg_contributing.rst.txt

 - ALL_CAPS with underscores if necessary
 - Hidden with leading single or double underscores if not meant to be used outside their module (which, really, they shouldn’t be.)
-  The ALL_CAPS convention should be enough to tell people “do not modify this.”
+  The ALL_CAPS convention should be enough to tell people "do not modify this."

 Class variable names should be: